npanuhin/edu-JetBrains-Git-Conflict-Detector-2/README.md

     </details>

-4. If you want to reset the Git structure to the initial state, you can either run `rollback.cmd` or `./rollback.sh`, or clone the repository again
+4. If you want to reset the Git structure to the initial state, you can either run `scripts\rollback.cmd` or `sh scripts/rollback.sh`, or clone the repository again

 [^1]: The reson for adding `origin` is [mentioned here](#origin).
 Is is possible to fetch the list of remotes using `git remote`, so if for example `branchA` is not on `origin`, we might detect that.
 This is one of the potential improvements for the project